linickx/rsdns/README.md

 `./rsdns-a.sh -u linickx -a 123456 -d linickx.com -n host.linickx.com -D host.linickx.com -p 10`
 To delete a record, use rsdns-did.sh

+## rsdns-txt.sh ##

+RSDNS TXT, create and delete TXT records within an existing domain.

+Options:

+*  -u username
+*  -a api key
+*  -d domain for the record
+*  -n name for the record
+*  -D data for the record
+*  -t TTL
+*  -x Delete a record
+*  -k use the UK (London) servers
+*  -h help

+Usage:
+TXT records can be used to create SPF & DKIM records, below is an example to create an SPF record.
+`./rsdns-a.sh -u linickx -a 123456 -d linickx.com -n linickx.com -D "include:aspmx.googlemail.com ~all"`
+To delete a record, use rsdns-did.sh

 ---

 ### _Creditz_ ###